li-xin-yi/lctemplates/docs/source/diff-array.md

 ### Diff: the "derivative" of an array

-Opposite to prefix sum array, the diff array reflects every $\Delta y$ happening on specified $x$.
+Opposite to the prefix-sum array, the diff array reflects every $\Delta y$ happening on specified $x$.
 Imagine that an interval`[start,end]` gives an increase $dy$ of `num` at the start endpoint `start`, and the increased difference disappears at the end of endpoint, `end+1`.
-If we plot those intervals as rectangles, use $dy$ as their heights, a curve to fit the outline of those stacked rectangles accumulates all difference of overall height introduced by rectangles, which is also the recovered raw array `A`.
+If we plot those intervals as rectangles, and use $dy$ as their heights, a curve to fit the outline of those stacked rectangles accumulates all differences in overall height introduced by rectangles, which is also the recovered raw array `A`.

 ![](../images/diff-interval.png)